São Paulo–Congonhas Airport: History

 Since the opening of Guarulhos Airport in 1985, international flights no longer operate from Congonhas, and domestic operations have undergone restrictions.
 Congonhas remains important to the city for regional and short-distance domestic flights.
 Given the concentration of Brazil's economy in the Central-Southern region, where São Paulo is located, such flights make up the greatest share of the country's domestic air traffic.
 Therefore, even after Guarulhos International Airport was opened, Congonhas continued to face congestion problems, regarding both the number of passengers and the number of flight operations.
 Yet the convenience of its short distance from downtown and from the major business areas of Paulista, Faria Lima and Luís Carlos Berrini avenues still makes Congonhas a favorite of passengers, especially business travelers.

-The airport administrator, Infraero, started in 2003 a comprehensive renovation plan of the airport complex.
+The former airport administrator, Infraero, started in 2003 a comprehensive renovation plan of the airport complex.
 A remodeling of departure and arrival halls with installation of 12 jetways was completed on 15 August 2004.
 In December 2005, a new parking garage was opened.
 The runways were resurfaced between February and September 2007.
 Runway length has not been extended because of the rapid growth of São Paulo, which has completely surrounded the airport.

 The airport has been troubled by slippery runways and had several accidents where water accumulation has been a significant factor, the most notable being TAM Airlines Flight 3054 on 17 July 2007, which killed 199 people.
 Although the main runway had been repaved in June 2007, its new rainwater drainage grooves were only finished in September 2007.
 As a consequence of this accident and the subsequent public outcry for better safety performance and noise reduction, the airport's operations were significantly altered, through restrictions in the number of landing slots, flight distances, and operating times (presently from 6:00 to 22:30 hours).
 Furthermore, the maximum allowable gross weight of aircraft was reduced.
 In the past, the airport used to have operations with Douglas DC-8 Vasp Cargo, Airbus A300 wide-body aircraft by the now-defunct airlines Cruzeiro do Sul, Varig, and VASP, and Boeing 767-200 of also former Trans-Brasil; the largest aircraft now operating at Congonhas are the Airbus A320 and the Boeing 737-800.
 As a result of the scaled-down operations, Congonhas lost its designation as an international airport in 2008.

 On 31 August 2009, Infraero unveiled a (US$86.8 million; EUR 60.8 million) investment plan to up-grade Congonhas Airport focusing on the preparations for the 2014 FIFA World Cup, which were held in Brazil, São Paulo being one of the venue cities.
 The investment involved a new control tower, renovation of the apron, conclusion of the renovation on the south portion of the passenger terminal, and renovation of the north portion of the passenger terminal.